Stay connected and sign-up for emails to get exclusive deals and event info.

 Now is as good a time as any to discuss the dreaded tobacco beetle.
 These little monsters are unfortunately a fact of life for manufacturers, retailers, and consumers alike, but they can be controlled.

-Tobacco beetles, also known as cigar beetles, are small bugs that can infest your humidor.
+Lasioderma serricorne, also known as tobacco or cigar beetles, are small bugs that can infest your humidor.
 These suckers eat like pigs, spread like wildfire, and live for two things: tobacco and heat.
 Adult beetles measure about two to three millimeters long, live only 2 to 4 weeks, and thrive in humid climates and hot temperatures above 74 degrees.
 Tobacco beetles have a life cycle - egg, larva, pupa, and adult - that lasts about 10 to 12 weeks in total.
 The female adult can chew its way through paper or a tobacco leaf and finds in cigars a suitably warm environment to lay its eggs, small white ovals that are too small for the human eye to detect.
 The eggs, up to 100 per birth cycle, hatch within six to 10 days, giving birth to the larvae.
 The larvae are what eat the tobacco to live and grow.

 In this day and age, most manufacturers take precautions against tobacco beetles prior to shipping products from their factories.
 However, there's still always a chance one of those dreaded little buggers will rear its ugly head.
 Once cigars have been brought home, consumers should inspect their humidors every few days, especially if they live in a hot or humid climate, or purchase cigars more than once a week.
 A telltale sign is a pinhole-sized circle in your cigar.
 If you see a beetle, don't panic; most of your cigars are probably salvageable.